fredrikekre/Literate.jl/docs/src/outputformats.md

 [`Literate.script`](@ref) can be configured by keyword arguments.
 There are two ways to do this; pass `config::Dict` as a keyword argument, or pass individual keyword arguments.

+!!! compat "Literate 2.2"
+    Passing configuration as a dictionary requires at least Literate version 2.2.

 !!! note "Configuration precedence"
     Individual keyword arguments takes precedence over the `config` dictionary, so for e.g.